-What can Associations Learn by Following Corporate Learning Trends?
+What can Associations Learn from Corporate Learning Trends?

 In the earlier part of this century, I gained experience in corporate online learning and later shifted my focus to digital transformation for association education.
 I believe that corporate education design innovations are slightly ahead of association trends, I intermittently attend corporate training conferences put on by ATD, Learning Guild, and Training Magazine to stay current.
 I recently attended and spoke at Training Magazine's conference in Orlando, which is a quasi-community of practice for corporate L&D departments.
 Here's what I learned at the conference that is relevant for member-driven learning.

 The learning sessions at the conference focused predominantly on virtual learning design skills, while the exhibitors were focused on online learning solutions versus place-based “stand-up” education.
 John Chen's exhibit hall studio, featuring “Engaging Virtual Meetings,” received a lot of attention.
 Chen interviewed several guests for his day-long virtual sessions, including author and speaker Diana Howles.
 Howles' book, Next Level Virtual Training, is a must-read for those involved in member-driven virtual learning events.
 The conference provided several opportunities to hear her speak on such topics as "Virtual Engagement Success: Tips & Tricks" and "Pillars of Successful Live Hybrid Training."
 Zoom and other technologies like MS Teams have made virtual meetings and virtual live education ubiquitous.
 How we as educators and designers develop competencies or a list of skills in this virtual arena will be interesting to watch.